mandykoh/simian/README.md

 [![GoDoc](https://godoc.org/github.com/mandykoh/simian?status.svg)](https://godoc.org/github.com/mandykoh/simian)

+A library for image similarity indexing and searching.

-Caution—This code is proof-of-concept quality.
+> **CAUTION**: This code is proof-of-concept quality.
 This means:
+>

-  * The API is unstable and doesn’t support common use cases.
+>  * The API is unstable and doesn’t support common use cases.
-  * The index format is unstable.
+>  * The index format is unstable.
-  * It is not thread safe.
+>  * It is not thread safe.
-  * Test coverage is mostly non-existant.
+>  * Test coverage is mostly non-existant.
-  * The current fingerprinting method has known weaknesses which affect quality of results.
+>  * The current fingerprinting method has known weaknesses which affect quality of results.

 Development
 -----------